daisybio/NeEDL/README.md

 - `STOPPING_REASON_DISTINCT`: Same as `STOPPING_REASON_ALL` but without duplicate values (`;`-separated list)

-- `ANNOTATIONS`: Annotations (default: gene annotations when using `--annotate-dbSNP`) that are associated with at least one of the SNPs in the result SNP set.
+- `ANNOTATIONS`: Annotations (default: gene annotations when using `--snp-annotate-dbSNP`) that are associated with at least one of the SNPs in the result SNP set.

 Optional columns when using categorical or dichotomous phenotypes.
 All columns below are present once for each category where `<value>` is replaced by the respective value of the category:
 - `NUM_INDIVIDUALS_<value>`: number of individuals with the phenotype `<value>` that have at least one minor allele at all SNPs in the set